 Attention-deficit/hyperactivity disorder (ADHD) is a mental health condition marked by a lack of concentration and an overabundance of energy. ¹ ADHD symptoms are often overwhelming and sometimes make it impossible to get even simple tasks done.
 With that, such symptoms may lead someone to experience ADHD paralysis.

-The reason for this is a lack of focus makes it difficult to channel your energy.
-Therefore, you may find yourself in situations where your motivation seem immobilized.
+In simple terms, ADHD’s lack of focus makes it difficult to channel your energy.
+Therefore, you may find yourself in situations where your motivation seems immobilized.

-Throughout this article, we’re going to take a deeper look at ADHD paralysis.
-From there, we’re going to offer a few tips on how you can overcome these feelings.
-At the end, we invite you to ask further questions.
+Throughout this article, we’ll take a look at ADHD paralysis.
+From there, we’ll offer a few tips on how you can overcome these feelings.

 So, What is ADHD Paralysis?